muratkeremozcan/ui-testing-best-practices/sections/advanced/reaching-ui-state.md

 It adds value to cover a ui-e2e scenario *once*, and it provides little value to duplicate any parts of it in other tests; tests which may require a relevant state of the system.
 Suppose in a new test you require a state, and that state -partially or in full- duplicates testing from a ui-e2e test.
 Scenarios like this are excellent for utilizing certain techniques:

 * Direct navigation
 * Network stub record & play
 * Application actions
 * Seeding the database

-> Disclamer: applications of the whole package of these techniques are only possible in Cypress (as far as we know), consequently the code samples below are are in Cypress context.
+> Disclaimer: applications of the whole package of these techniques are only possible in Cypress (as far as we know), consequently the code samples below are are in Cypress context.

 <br/><br/>